 For the front center airbag, the word AIRBAG is on the inboard side of the driver seatback.

-For seat-mounted side impact airbags, the word AIRBAG is on the side of the seat closest to the door.
+For seat-mounted side impact airbags, the word AIRBAG is on the side of the seatback or side of the seat closest to the door.

 For roof-rail airbags, the word AIRBAG is on the ceiling or trim.